Investment FAQs

 Yes.
 The Private Investment Fund itself is not a Financial Services Business (FSB) so either the Licensed Manager or the Designated Administrator acting for the PIF will be responsible for ensuring the obligations under the AML/CFT regulations and Handbook are adhered to.
 Where a Licensed Manager is appointed it will be considered an FSB and will be required to have a MLRO and MLCO appointed to it and will be required to produce a Business Risk Assessment.

-Can the Private Investment Fund be legally structured as a Protected Cell Company or a Incorporated Cell Company?
+Can the Private Investment Fund be legally structured as a Protected Cell Company or an Incorporated Cell Company?

 Are Managers of Private Investment Funds required by the Commission to appoint auditors and to prepare and submit audited accounts to the Commission?

-Where an entity licensed under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law") acts solely as the manager to one or more Private Investment Fund ("PIF"), and does not undertake any other Controlled Investment Business, then the Commission will dis-apply the Licensees (Conduct of Business) Rules and Guidance, 2021 in respect of that Licensee.
+Where an entity licensed under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law") acts solely as the manager to one or more Private Investment Fund ("PIF"), and does not undertake any other Controlled Investment Business, then the Commission will typically dis-apply the Licensees (Conduct of Business) Rules and Guidance, 2021 and the Licensees (Capital Adequacy) Rules and Guidance 2021 in respect of that Licensee.
 Furthermore, and pursuant to Section 43(9) of the POI Law, the Commission exempts entities which are licensed under the POI Law who act solely as the manager to one or more PIFs from the application of Section 43(1) of the POI Law (being the requirement to appoint an auditor).
-Therefore, the Commission does not require a PIF Manager to appoint an auditor or to prepare and submit audited accounts to the Commission (for itself as a Licensee).
+Therefore, the Commission does not require a Licensed Manager of a PIF to appoint an auditor or to prepare and submit audited accounts to the Commission (for itself as a Licensee).
 Whilst the above relates solely to the Commission's requirements, such Licensees and their Directors and Administrators should remain mindful of any obligations of the Licensee to other parties in respect of these matters (for example the requirements contained in their constitutive documents, or any other legislation to which they might be subject).
-For the avoidance of doubt, the above comments relate to PIF Managers.
-The PIF itself is still required to appoint an auditor and to prepare and submit audited accounts to the Commission in accordance with the Private Investment Fund Rules and Guidance (2), 2021.

 Class B FAQs